rfpedrosa/AirportControl/README.md

 ## License

-This project is licensed under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GNU Lesser General Public License v3.0 - see the [LICENSE](LICENSE) file for details